 - Performance: The three-pack should cover up to 3,000 sq. ft., but it cuts out regularly.

 - Design: It’s an interesting design and a departure from traditional routers, but it tips over.

 - Company: There’s no way Luma will be making routers in a year.
 They have a lousy product and don’t update the software.

 - Price: The three-pack is only $140 on Amazon.

-I’ve looked at most of the major mesh systems including Velop, Orbi, and Google Wifi (read my guide here).
-Google Wifi should be a consideration if you’re looking for a more affordable mesh system with most of the same benefits as Eero.
+You don’t want working Internet.
+Don’t touch Luma.
+While it’s half the price of Eero’s system, it’s too inconsistent.
+It’s hard to see Luma last much longer because of its subpar product in a market that’s oversaturated with quality mesh routers.
+I’ve looked at most of the major mesh systems including Velop, Orbi, and Google WiFi (read more).
+Google WiFi is a good bet if you’re looking for a more affordable mesh system with the same basic benefits as Eero.